Skip to main content

 sequence_by: <sequence-column>

 By default, history tracking is off (SCD type 1).
-The following example YAML changes this setting using Databricks Asset Bundles.
+The following YAML configuration shows how to change this setting in a bundle:

 YAML